mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/ux-multi-channel-apps.md

 In addition, Mendix will create and synchronize a local SQL database to persist data between the client and server automatically, requiring no additional skills to manage data movement when on or offline.

+The default synchronization patterns can be overwritten by custom models, giving the developer full control of the synchronization in case the default patterns do not suffice.

 For details, go to [How Can I Build an Offline Mobile App?](offline-apps#build-offline).

 ## Read More